 Turan has a busy inquest practice, acting for bereaved families in cases concerning failures by medical bodies and police forces before both Coroners and juries.
 She has particular experience of cases concerning psychiatric and psychological evidence in a healthcare context and is adept at making Article 2 arguments.
 She is regularly praised by solicitors and lay clients for her skilled legal analysis, cross-examination, and sensitive conduct of cases.

 Turan advises in actions against the police in claims concerning false imprisonment, malicious prosecution, assault and/or trespass to the person, discrimination, and breaches of the Human Rights Act 1998 and Equality Act 2010.
 Her background in medical law places her well to evaluate cases in which there is evidence of psychiatric damage in particular.
 She undertakes overlapping work in the field of inquest law, including in cases concerning deaths resulting from police restraint and deaths in police custody.
-Turan is also keen to accept instructions in related judicial reviews.
+Turan also accepts instructions in related judicial reviews.